 Jessica Coope is Associate Professor of History and specializes in Medieval European History, Islamic History, Medieval Spain, and religious history.
 She is the author of The Martyrs of Cordoba: Community and Family Conflict in an Age of Mass Conversion (1995) and her new work is a book manuscript on relations among the different ethnic groups (Arabs, Berbers, and Iberians) and religious groups (Muslims, Christians, and Jews) who lived in Islamic Spain.

-Carole Levin, Willa Cather Professor of History and Director of the Medieval and Renaissance Studies Program, specializes in late medieval/early modern English cultural, political, and women’s history.
-Her books include The Heart and Stomach of a King: Elizabeth I and the Politics of Sex and Power (second edn., 2013), Dreaming the English Renaissance (2008), and The Reign of Elizabeth I (2002).
+Carole Levin, Willa Cather Professor of History, specializes in late medieval/early modern English cultural, political, and women’s history.
+Her books include The Heart and Stomach of a King: Elizabeth I and the Politics of Sex and Power (second ed., 2013), Dreaming the English Renaissance (2008), and The Reign of Elizabeth I (2002).
 She has served as President as the Society for the Study of Early Modern Women, and as President of the Elizabeth I Society.
 She has won fellowships at the Newberry Library in Chicago and the Folger Shakespeare Library in Washington DC.
 She earned a Fulbright Scholar Award in England in 2015.

 Placement of graduate students in Early Modern and Atlantic World